gahan-corporation/wyatt/docs/reference/javascript.rst

 :func:`~Model.query` is a shortcut for a builder-style interface to searches (``search`` + ``read`` in Odoo RPC terms).
-It returns a :class:`~odoo.web.Query` object which is immutable but allows building new :class:`~odoo.web.Query` instances from the first one, adding new properties or modifiying the parent object's::
+It returns a :class:`~gerp.web.Query` object which is immutable but allows building new :class:`~gerp.web.Query` instances from the first one, adding new properties or modifiying the parent object's::

     Users.query(['name', 'login', 'user_email', 'signature'])